microsoft/service-fabric-yarp/README.md

 ## Internal Telemetry

 Internal telemetry data is transmitted to Microsoft and contains information about YarpProxyApp.
-This information helps us track how many people are using the reverse proxy app as well as get a perspectice on the app's retention rate.
+This information helps us track how many people are using the reverse proxy app as well as get a perspective on the app's retention rate.
 This data does not contain PII or any information about the services running in your cluster or the data handled by the applications.
 Nor do we capture the user application-specific configurations set for YarpProxyApp.

 **This information is only used by the Service Fabric team and will be retained for no more than 90 days.
 This telemetry is sent once every 24 hours**